hwang2006/large-scale-lm-tutorials/README.md

 ## Creating a Conda Virtual Environment
 You need to create a virtual envrionment for a large-scale language model tutorial.

-1. Load modules and create a conda virtual environment with a python version 3.10
+1. Create a conda virtual environment with a python version 3.10
 ```
-[glogin01]$ module load gcc/10.2.0 cmake/3.26.2 cuda/12.1
 [glogin01]$ conda create -n large-scale-lm python=3.10 -y
 Channels:
  - defaults